SSWConsulting/SSW.Rules.Content/rules/catering-for-events/rule.md

 ---
-seoDescription: "Do you provide event catering services that meet dietary requirements and ensure access to food and beverage areas?"
+seoDescription: Do you provide event catering services that meet dietary requirements and ensure access to food and beverage areas?
 type: rule
 title: Do you provide event catering?
 uri: catering-for-events